TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 developers where a certain code snippet should go.
 The recommended file name can help to clear this up.

-We recommend thay you always write the language name after the code block directive.
+We recommend that you always write the language name after the code block directive.
 This makes it easier for first time contributors to adjust or copy-paste code blocks.
 For historic reasons there are code blocks without an explicit language.